 Heritage, Harvest, & Horse Festival

 Enjoy equestrian talks and demonstrations as well as a farmer's market from local Adirondack and Champlain valley farmers.
+Get ready to spend a full day to enjoy the sights, sounds, and tastes of fall!
 For more information.